ORCID/orcid-api-tutorial/docs/collect.md

 * Read non-public data (items with privacy set to 'Trusted parties')
 * Add/update record data

-##Custom integration
+###Custom integration

 The most customizable way to get Authenticated iDs is by building your own API integration.
-In this section, we'll walk through the steps that your own custom integratio would need to complete in order to get an authenticated iD and record access permission.
+In this section, we'll walk through the steps that your own custom integration would need to complete in order to get an authenticated iD and record access permission.

 **OAuth 2.0**